resbaz/nectar-cloud-lessons/Resources/Play.md

 **CHMOD**

 > Your wish is my command!
 Abracadabra - Not GROUP, NOT OTHER, but only USER can read!

-USER, your diary is protected.
+> USER, your diary is protected.

 **USER**

-> LS: what's in this room?
+> LS: what's in this new room of mine?

 **LS**